muarshad01/LLM/Notes/lecture01_notes.md

 * You'll see the response by [ChatGPT](https://chatgpt.com/?utm_source=google&utm_medium=paidsearch_brand&utm_campaign=GOOG_C_SEM_GBR_Core_CHT_BAU_ACQ_PER_MIX_ALL_NAMER_US_EN_091724&utm_term=chat%20gpt&utm_content=169187630042&utm_ad=744024536836&utm_match=e&gad_source=1&gad_campaignid=21714513245&gbraid=0AAAAA-IW-UWNf0Ud4PR0_8F6Nft0JFmBR&gclid=CjwKCAjw-svEBhB6EiwAEzSdrr5KPGN3_0OKZos5P8APgBeKU3Qg-VJxLpT9gYIz4YcCMzQs-5ZSZRoCcBQQAvD_BwE).
 It's extremely useful, it's to the point and it gives me books, it gives me online courses, it gives me research papers, this is exactly what I need.
 * __LLM such as GPT__ are very powerful they are very sophisticated.
 * There are several more open-source vs slosed-source things, which are happening.
-* __Facebook Llama 3.1__, is an open-source model.
-The models released by __Open AI__, are usually closed-source, which means they don't release the the architecture, i.e., not too many things are known about the model itself.
+* [Facebook Llama](https://www.llama.com/), is an open-source model.
+The models released by [Open AI](https://openai.com/), are usually closed-source, which means they don't release the the architecture, i.e., not too many things are known about the model itself.
-* Now in 2024, you can see the gap between the open-source and closed-source models is slowly decreasing.
-When __Llama 3.1__ is released, you can see that it performs at the same level as __GPT-4__, which is closed Source.
+* The gap between the open-source and closed-source models is slowly decreasing.
 * Now, __TEXT__ is one thing right.

 #### What is GenAI?